Loy Krathong & Yi Peng Festival in 2025: Everything You Need to Know

 4. Where to Buy the Tickets?

 To fully experience the Loy Krathong and Yi Peng festivals in Chiang Mai, you can purchase tickets through Yi Peng Chiang Mai Lantern Festival Official Website.
-The site offers detailed information on various ticket packages, providing access to different events and activities.
 Ticket options include:

 - General Admission: Basic entry to the lantern release and viewing of floating krathongs on the river.